Mimikyu: Appearances

 Mimikyu first appears in Pokémon Sun and Moon.
 It changes its appearance when hit by an attack.
 It has a special in-combat ability known as "Disguise", which allows it to avoid damage from an enemy attack once during a battle.
 In Ultra Sun and Ultra Moon, Mimikyu can use an exclusive Z-Move—a special, one-time use powerful attack—known as "Let's Snuggle Forever", that requires Mimikyu to know the attack "Play Rough" and hold an item called Mimikium Z. It appears as a Totem Pokémon—a special boss opponent in game—in both Sun and Moon and Ultra Sun and Ultra Moon.
-Mimikyu later reappears in Pokémon Sword and Shield and Pokémon Scarlet and Violet.
-Mimikyu also appears in Pokémon Unite, Pokémon Shuffle, Pokémon Masters EX, and Pokkén Tournament DX.
+Mimikyu later reappears in Pokémon Sword and Shield, Pokémon Scarlet and Violet, and the Mega Dimensions downloadable content in Pokémon Legends: Z-A. Mimikyu also appears in Pokémon Unite, Pokémon Shuffle, Pokémon Masters EX, Pokkén Tournament DX, and Pokémon Pokopia.

 In other media, a Mimikyu appears in the anime Pokémon: Sun & Moon, encountered by Jessie, James, and Meowth of Team Rocket, a group of recurring antagonists in the series.
 Meowth, a Pokémon who can also speak human language, is able to understand Mimikyu and is terrified by the unheard horrifying things it says.
 When the two of them begin to battle, Meowth lifts Mimikyu's disguise, and is nearly killed by the sight of its true appearance.
 It later allies with Team Rocket when it sees them fighting Ash Ketchum's Pikachu, expressing its hate for Pikachu as the reason it emulates the Pokémon's appearance.

 Mimikyu also appears in a music video rapping about itself that was uploaded by The Pokémon Company to their YouTube channel.
 Mimikyu also starred alongside another Pokémon, Scraggy, in a Looney Tunes-styled animation short uploaded to the Japanese Pokémon Kids TV YouTube channel.
 In Super Smash Bros.
 Ultimate, it can be summoned with the Poké Ball item.
 It will assist the player character who released it and will attempt to grab and attack enemy player characters when summoned.
 Mimikyu also appears as a Spirit—a collectable item that can give buffs to a playable character—in game.